The following fortnight…

 “This isn’t you.
 What’s going on?
 Is there a man you like?”

-“Is there a woman you like?”
+“Well, is there a woman you like?”

 My‑re continued her work and watched him out of the corner of her eye.
 He continued to wait and occasionally shift from one foot to another.
 “Are you going to stop?”